qwertycoin-org/qwertycoin/README.md

 This script can be used from inside the git repository to build the project from the checked out source, `./multi_installer.sh`

 See the script for more installation details and please consider extending it for your operating system and distribution!
+Otherwise: clone this Reposiory > create build folder, navigate to it > cmake .. && make

 #### Windows 10